NayeliFeitosa/NayeliFeitosa/README.md

 * Master in Information Science - Federal University of Ceará;
 * Bachelor degree in Librarianship at the Federal University of Ceará - UFC;
 * I'm currently studying Analysis and systems development at the Estácio University;
-* I'm currently learning Python and trying to improve my skills;
+* I'm currently learning Kotlin and trying to improve my skills;
 * I’m looking for help with learning about HTML and JavaScript.

 :mailbox: How to reach me: you can send me an email at nayelifeitosa@gmail.com.